jdesbonnet/RFM69_LPC812_firmware/readme.md

-# LPC812/RFM69HW board firmware
+# LPC812/RFM69HW/RFM9x radio modem firmware

-This is firmware to drive my LPC812/RFM69HW and LPC812/RFM98 radio modem.
+This is firmware to drive my LPC812/RFM69HW and LPC812/RFM9x radio modem.

 The LPC812 with this firmware acts as a radio operating system, providing a simplified interface between the RFMxx module and the host application.